davmac314/dasynq/doc/USAGE.md

 - Only access the loop from a single thread.
 You can use a single-threaded event loop for this.
 - Access the loop from multiple threads, but poll it (run callbacks) on only one thread.
-This requries a thread-safe event loop, and there are some limitations on use of certain methods.
+This requires a thread-safe event loop, and there are some limitations on use of certain methods.
 - Access the loop from multiple threads, including polling it from multiple threads.
-This requires (obviously) a thread-safe event loop, and places significant (but not necssarily problematic) limitations on the use of certain methods.
+This requires (obviously) a thread-safe event loop, and places significant (but not necessarily problematic) limitations on the use of certain methods.

 Once the event loop instance is created, you can register event watchers with it; then you must